-Total \$20,380.00
+Total \$20,880.00

 A down payment is required at the time of enrollment for all courses.
+Student payments may be paid in the form of cash, check, money order, or credit card.
+Any Title IV disbursement intended for the student will also be credited to their account.
 We do not accept down payments from third-party sources, with the exception of BVR, VA, scholarships and payments made on behalf of wards of the court.
 An exception to this policy may be made by the school Director on a case by case basis, provided the prospective student can prove an extenuating circumstance exists.